He Wasn't Man Enough: Music video

 The music video, directed by Bille Woodruff from February 25–26, 2000, begins with Braxton as an animated superhero who unzips her shirt to ward off villains.
 Next, she is shown dancing in a red cylinder-like hallway.
 The shot turns to a club where her ex (portrayed by Braxton's former husband Keri Lewis of R&B group Mint Condition) and his current wife (portrayed by Robin Givens) walk in.
 Givens looks Braxton up and down and flashes her wedding ring at her.
-Braxton scoffs because she had had him first and knows of his infidelity.
+Braxton scoffs as she knows of his infidelity.

 The video flashes between Braxton dancing in the hallway and the club scene.
 At one point, the two women are in the club's bathroom, and Braxton informs the new wife why she dumped her husband.
 They set up an act, wherein Braxton goes into a private room with him and gets him to drop his pants; all the while he is on camera, and everyone at the club, including his current wife, is watching.
 At the end, Givens busts in and throws the ring at him, and the two women give each other a high five.

 The video also features cameo appearances by Rodney Chester and Braxton's sister Tamar.
 Originally cast to play the husband, actor Michael Jai White ended up dropping out before the video shoot because Givens allegedly took issue with White resembling her former husband Mike Tyson, whom White played in the HBO film Tyson five years earlier.
 He would appear in the video for Braxton's "Hands Tied" a decade later.
+The video also features a then unknown Jenna Dewan as a backup dancer.